gitethanwoo/vercel-page-form/README.md

 Modify the research and email generation prompts in `app/api/ai-workflow/route.ts` to match your sales tone and requirements.

-### Styling

-The template uses Tailwind CSS with custom components.
-Modify `tailwind.config.ts` and component styles to match your brand.

 ## Required Env Vars

 ```bash